vimaier/hpc-knapsack/README.md

 TODO

 ## Brute Force
 The most naive approach for solving the knapsack problem is the so called *Brute Force* approach.
 Brute Force is a trial and error method which finds the best solution through exhaustive effort by trying every possible combination.
 Accordingly, its running time increases exponentially with the complexity of the problem.
-Thus this algorithm belongs to the complexity class O(2^n).
+Thus this algorithm belongs to the complexity class O(2^n) where n is the number of available items.

 **Implementation:**

 See class BruteForceSolver.

-It is the first approach implemented during the project and was used to get a proper feeling and understanding of the knapsack problem itself.
+It was the first approach implemented during the project and was used to get a proper feeling and understanding of the knapsack problem itself.
 The algorithm provides correct solutions and is sufficiently fast for very small problems.
 As soon as the complexity of problems increases, however, the algorithm can not deliver the solutions in suitable time.

 **Measurement:**

 The measurement for this algorithm has been performed on (TODO: kevin laptop specs).
 At first it was used multiple times to solve a very simple problem (firstFileExample.txt), which contains 20 items.
-Accordingly, the algorithm hat to try 2^20 combinations to find the best solution.
+Accordingly, the algorithm had to try 2^20 combinations to find the best solution.

 ```
 #!